 Join us for our Wacky Wednesday Seaside Special.

 Come join our Land Rover enthusiasts at t'pit and show your Leafers, raising money for the National Coal Mining Museum for England.

-On the 1st day of every month we will be holding a NEW Donation Day where members of the public can come along with objects that they want to donate to the Museum.
+On the 1st Tuesday of every month we hold a Donation Day where members of the public can come along with mining related items or books that they want to donate to the Museum.

 Book one of our Mini Miner Monday sessions and bring your group of pre-schoolers to the National Coal Mining Museum and participate in storytelling, rhymes and songs as we move around the galleries.